The following Cupola F.A.Q. is the result of the many email

 the strangest domes and cupolas ever conceived, the chapel was unfortunately heavily

 damaged in a 1997 fire.
-The article discusses restoration efforts.
-See
+The article discusses restoration efforts, and still

 this University of Chicago Press site for more